AdobeDocs/workfront.en/help/review-and-approve-work/proofing/managing-proofs-within-workfront/view-aw-stages-proof.md

 description: You can conveniently track the progress of a proof configured with an Automated Worklow.
 You can view, modify, add, start, and lock the work already done on stages on the proof.
 ---

-# View Automated Workflow stages on a `proof`
+# View Automated Workflow stages on a proof

-You can conveniently track the progress of a `proof` configured with an Automated Worklow.
-You can view, modify, add, start, and lock the work already done on stages on the `proof`.
+You can conveniently track the progress of a proof configured with an Automated Worklow.
+You can view, modify, add, start, and lock the work already done on stages on the proof.

 For information about adding stages and users to a proof with an Automated Workflow, see [Add stages and users to an Automated Workflow on a proof](../../../review-and-approve-work/proofing/managing-proofs-within-workfront/add-stages-users-to-automated-workflow-proof.md).